-In earlier times, the horizontal cordon method was widespread for training grapes on house façades.
-Foliage and fruit grow from one or two horizontal, rigorously trained arms or cordons.
-Unilateral cordons (1 angle) and bilateral cordons (T-shape) are possible; the vertical main trunk remains usually without foliage.
+In earlier times, the horizontal cordon method was common for training grapes on house façades.
+Foliage and fruit grow from one or two horizontal, strictly trained arms or cordons.
+Unilateral cordons (1 angle) and bilateral cordons (T-shape) are possible; the vertical main trunk usually remains without foliage.

 The cordon tradition was passed down as "Thomery-Cordon" from a French village of the same name near Fontainebleau / Paris.
 Outstanding table grapes were grown in this way from quality grapevines.
 The photos shown here were taken mostly in the east German region of Saale-Unstrut.